How to store food when camping: simple hacks to keep your nosh fresh

 Knowing how to store food when camping will go a long way towards ensuring your trip is a successful one.
 A clean, well organized camp is a happy camp and few things in life are as wonderful as a beautifully cooked feast by a backcountry lake as the sun sets after a long day spent exploring.

 Neglect to store your food properly, however, and it'll lose its freshness, making for a less tasty experience at meal times.
-Worse still, the scent of the produce may attract unwanted guests into your basecamp, from flies and ants to more troublesome guests like raccoons and bears.
+Knowing how to keep your food cold while camping is just one element of storing your food as, worse still, the scent of the produce may attract unwanted guests into your basecamp, from flies and ants to more troublesome guests like raccoons and bears.

 If you, like us, believe that the slogan “sharing is caring” has its limits, learning how to store food when camping is an important skill set – and can require a little more knowhow than packing everything away in your best camping cooler.
 Wildlife sightings are always fun, of course, but become less so when segueing into the destruction of your best tents and/or the pilfering of your precious edibles.